Infections in People With Cancer

 These treatments promote immune reactions against cancer cells, but sometimes they change the way the immune system works.
 Because of this, people who get biologic therapies may be at risk for immune suppression.

 When certain white blood cell (lymphocyte) levels are low, the chance of getting certain serious viral and fungal infections becomes very high.
 Other white blood cell counts may drop, too.
 Most of the time they return to normal after treatment stops, but the lymphocyte counts can stay low for months.
-(For more on this, see our document called Immunotherapy.)

-Hematopoietic stem cell transplant (bone marrow transplant)
+Stem cell transplant (bone marrow transplant)

 In the process of killing the cancer cells, the blood-forming stem cells of the patient’s normal bone marrow are also killed.
 Because of this, stem cells (either from the blood or bone marrow) are removed from the patient and saved before the high-dose chemo is given.
 Or, stem cells may be taken from a donor or banked umbilical cord blood.
 Once the cancer cells are killed, the saved or donated stem cells are given to the patient so that blood cells can be made and the immune system rebuilt.